maise-guide/maise/README.md

 The searches can be performed for 3D bulk crystals, 2D films, and 0D nanoparticles.
 Population of structures can be generated either randomly or predefined based on prior information.
 Essential operations are 'crossover', when a new configuration is created based on two parent structures in the previous generation, and 'mutation', when a parent structure is randomly distorted.
 For 0D nanoparticles we have introduced a range of alternative evolution operations which will be described in an upcoming paper.

-3 The analysis functions include the comparison of structures based on the radial distribution function (RDF), the determination of the space group and the Wyckoff positions with an external Spglib package, etc. In particular, the RDF-based structure dot product is essential for eliminating duplicate structures in EA searches and selecting different configurations in the pool of found low-energy structures.
+3 The analysis functions include the comparison of structures based on the radial distribution function (RDF), the determination of the space group and the Wyckoff positions with an external SPGLIB package, etc. In particular, the RDF-based structure dot product is essential for eliminating duplicate structures in EA searches and selecting different configurations in the pool of found low-energy structures.
 <br />
 <br /> [1] https://journals.aps.org/prb/abstract/10.1103/PhysRevB.95.014114
 <br /> [2] https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.109.075501